IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/Data.md

 `Data` objects in scripts.
-(There may be some small discrepancies in these numbers compared with other experiments due to the treatment of some anomalous scripts that were encountered during the course of experimentation, but these are too small to effect the overall conclusions).
+(There may be some small discrepancies in these numbers compared with other experiments due to the treatment of some anomalous scripts that were encountered during the course of experimentation, but these are too small to affect the overall conclusions).

 There are some tables of frequencies later in the document.
 Note that some of these show exact frequencies (eg, how many objects have a particular depth) but